Products Updated: April 2022

 If you’d rather not deal with running and connecting wires, even if it’s just for powering your backup camera, and you only need a rear view of your camper for just a few seconds when parking, the Rear View Safety Magnetic Hitch camera is for you.

-This is the only one on my list that is truly wireless.
+This is the only camera on my list that is truly wireless.
 The camera runs on a 9-volt battery and the 3.5-inch monitor just plugs into the 12V power port.

 When it’s time to put your RV in reverse, just pop the magnetic camera on the back of your RV, plug the monitor into the 12V power port, and you’re ready to go!
 No wires/screws/tearing apart your camper needed.